-Expansion efforts within the health and well-being segment include the purchases of health care IT firm Anvita Health (2011), which makes analytics software to identify gaps and safety concerns in member care; Harris, Rothenberg International (2012), which offers customizable work/life services and employee assistance programs; Certify Data Systems (2012), a health information exchange (HIE) provider; and SeniorBridge (2012), which offers chronic care services to seniors in their homes.
+Expansion efforts within the healthcare services segment include the purchases of American Eldercare, which provides a host of services for the elderly including hospice, adult day care, nursing, and case managment (2013); Harris, Rothenberg International (2012), which offers customizable work/life services and employee assistance programs; Certify Data Systems (2012), a health information exchange (HIE) provider; and SeniorBridge (2012), which offers chronic care services to seniors in their homes.

 Also in 2012 Humana acquired Florida-based Metropolitan Health Networks, which provides care coordination services for Medicare and Medicaid customers, in a deal valued at $850 million.
-The Metropolitan business was also added to the health and well-being segment.
+The Metropolitan business was also added to the health care services segment.